linhbngo/linhbngo/docs/csc-331/index.md

 As laptop style and model can vary, the following common (and free) software environment will be enforced for all lectures and programming assignments:

-Virtual Environment: Oracle VirtualBox
+- Virtual Environment: Oracle VirtualBox
-Virtual OS for VirtualBox: Minix
-Other software packages will be specified and installed inside the CentOS virtual machine as needed.
+- Other software packages will be specified and installed inside the CentOS virtual machine as needed.

 ### Course Materials

-- Lecture slides and example codes will be available online via links inside the course’ D2L page
+- Lecture slides and example codes will be available online via links inside the course' D2L page

 - Links to papers on subjects we will be discussing in class will also be listed and/or embedded in the slides.